What’s the issue?

 In 2013, the MHCC released the research report The Aspiring Workforce - Employment and Income for People with Serious Mental Illness.
 It made recommendations to reduce employment barriers for people living with mental illness and identified innovative practices to help them secure and sustain meaningful employment.
 Based on these recommendations, the MHCC is working at three different levels to accelerate change:

 - On November 28, 2017, MHCC hosted a forum for federal, provincial, and territorial governments, researchers, community service providers, and people with lived experience to promote the exchange of ideas and promising practices to raise employment levels for people living with a mental illness.
-The goal of this day was to co-create actionable recommendations for government in the areas of disability and income supports, targeted employment and social enterprises, and supported employment that will be effective in reducing employment barriers for these individuals - The discussions report will be published on this page at a later date.
+The goal of this day was to co-create actionable recommendations for government in the areas of disability and income supports, targeted employment and social enterprises, and supported employment that will be effective in reducing employment barriers for these individuals.
+Review the summary report and discussion paper.

 For Employers and Employment Agencies:

 - MHCC is partnering with Magnet and WhoPlusYou, a not-for-profit online network that connects job seekers (targeting those who are unemployed and underemployed) to employers based on skills and talent needed.
 MHCC will work with Magnet to provide targeted resources and solutions around mental health in the workplace for job seekers, employers, and employment agencies to reduce employment barriers for individuals living with mental health problems or illnesses.